Paying an annual fee or similar credit card costs can feel a bit unorthodox. In essence, you’re paying a fee to spend money.

 Why would anyone pay an annual fee for a credit card?

-Credit card users who pay annual fees do so because they get more value from the card than its fee.
-They may enjoy premium perks, bonus rewards, or even enough cash back to offset the annual fee.
+Credit card users who pay annual fees typically do so because they get more value from the card than its fee.
+They may enjoy premium perks, access to a flexible rewards program, or earn enough cash back to offset the annual fee.
+Some premium perks for new cardholders could include airport lounge access, annual travel credit, and elite status with a hotel loyalty program.

 How can I avoid paying my credit card annual fee?